-If you are dissatisfied with the order of the ECT, you may appeal to the High Court but only if the District Court grants leave to appeal on a point of law.
-Alternatively, you may also appeal to the High Court on the basis that the ECT had made orders for a matter that is outside the ECT’s jurisdiction.
+If you are dissatisfied with the order of the ECT, you may appeal to the General Division of the High Court but only if the District Court grants permission to appeal on a point of law.
+Alternatively, you may also appeal to the General Division of the High Court on the basis that the ECT had made orders for a matter that is outside the ECT’s jurisdiction.

 Implications of the ECT on Businesses and PMEs

 Employers can now file contractual and statutory salary-related claims relating to salary in lieu of notice of termination to the ECT.

 Previously, PMEs earning a basic monthly salary exceeding $4,500 could not bring their claims to the TADM.
 After the establishment of the ECT, all PMEs who are union members in non-unionised companies may file a claim.
 Rank-and-file union members in non-unionised companies may also file a claim.